Which place is cheaper, Barcelona or Helsinki?

 Helsinki is much colder than Barcelona in the autumn.
 The temperature in Helsinki is usually 6°C (42°F) in October, and Barcelona stays around 17°C (63°F).

 Helsinki usually receives less sunshine than Barcelona during autumn.
-At this time of the year, Helsinki gets 90 hours of sunny skies, while Barcelona receives 181 hours of full sun.
+Helsinki gets 90 hours of sunny skies, while Barcelona receives 181 hours of full sun in the autumn.

 In October, Helsinki usually receives less rain than Barcelona.
-At this time of the year, Helsinki gets 71 mm (2.8 in) of rain, while Barcelona receives 94 mm (3.7 in) of rain.
+Helsinki gets 71 mm (2.8 in) of rain, while Barcelona receives 94 mm (3.7 in) of rain each month for the autumn.

 Both Barcelona and Helsinki during the winter are popular places to visit.
 Many travelers come to Helsinki for the museums, the shopping scene, and the cuisine.
 Also, many visitors come to Barcelona in the winter for the museums, the shopping scene, and the cuisine.